nirajan-khatiwada/quick-reference/content/posts/pages/django/django-9.md

 - post_save : This signal is sent just after a model's delete() method is called.
 - pre_init: This signal is sent when a model's __init__() method is called.
 - post_init: This signal is sent when a model's __init__() method is called.

+# This will be enough to learn DRF.
+I hope you enjoyed this series.
+If you have any questions or suggestions, feel free to ask.
+Thank you for reading.
+Happy coding!🚀🚀🚀